aliaftabsheikh/GH-sat-b1-q2/class-3/README.md

 ```

 # Layouts
-What are Layouts?
+#### What are Layouts?
 Layouts in Next.js are used to wrap multiple pages with shared UI elements like navigation, headers, footers, and sidebars.
-They help in maintaining a consistent layout across different pages of your app.
+They help in maintaining a consistent layout across different pages of your app. <br />

 This layout wraps all the pages in the application, providing a consistent header and footer.